qbatten/jekyll-ebook_reader/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/qbatten/jekyll-ebook_reader.

+## Acknowledgments

+EPUB.js is an awesome library and I'm really grateful for the work they do!
+This plugin is really just a simple wrapper around that library that makes it easy to use with Jekyll.
+The JavaScript code used here is based closely on epubjs's demo code, with some changes made for aesthetics and compatibility with the layout I chose.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).